Jeni Britton Bauer, Jeni’s Splendid Ice Creams

 The flavor maven behind Jeni’s Splendid Ice Creams, Jeni Britton Bauer, is a true pioneer of the artisanal ice cream movement.
 Established over fifteen years ago, her Certified B Corporation now includes 25 stores nationwide.
-Lucky for us, she just opened her newest outpost directly next to our store in Venice Beach.
+Lucky for us, she opened an outpost directly next to our store in Venice Beach back in 2017.
 We stole Jeni away from the test kitchen to give us the inside scoop on her evening routine, her favorite caffeinated ice cream concoction and just how long she’s ever gone without ice cream…

 Are the vibrant colors and designs of your stores a reflection of your own personal taste (zing!)?
 How would you describe the style of your Columbus, Ohio home?